 Key Steps in the Semiconductor Manufacturing Process

 The path from raw silicon to finished chip is intricate and exacting.
-Below are the core stages of semiconductor manufacturing.
+Multiple stages transform purified materials into microscopic circuits capable of performing billions of operations per second.

 Wafer Fabrication